 Oomska’s ‘Future of Photography’ Series continues…

 We presented our interviewees with a set list of questions, and left the matter of in what format and at what length they should answer entirely up to them.
-Here are Peter marshall’s responses.
+Here are Jeff Curto’s responses.